aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aggregator.md

 <a name="0x1_aggregator_EAGGREGATOR_OVERFLOW"></a>

-When the value of aggregator overflows.
+The value of aggregator overflows.
 Raised by native code.

 <pre><code><b>const</b> <a href="aggregator.md#0x1_aggregator_EAGGREGATOR_OVERFLOW">EAGGREGATOR_OVERFLOW</a>: u64 = 1;